estybkatz/git/README.md

 In the list mode, only a business user can edit pictures.
 There is a sign up area, and a user profile area, which are all validated so that the input is correct.
 There is an addpic button which allows you to add a picture, according to valid input of the pictures.
+This site works on Live Server technology, and is not up on the net.
 ## License

 The site is open to everyone for free use